Dioxins and dioxin-like compounds: Carcinogenicity

-Dioxins are well established carcinogens in animal studies, although the precise mechanism is not clear.
+Dioxins are well-established carcinogens in animal studies, although the precise mechanism is not clear.
 Dioxins are not mutagenic or genotoxic.
-The United States Environmental Protection Agency has categorised dioxin, and the mixture of substances associated with sources of dioxin toxicity as a "likely human carcinogen".
+The United States Environmental Protection Agency has categorised dioxin, and the mixture of substances associated with sources of dioxin toxicity, as a "likely human carcinogens".
 The International Agency for Research on Cancer has classified TCDD as a human carcinogen (class 1) on the basis of clear animal carcinogenicity and limited human data, and subsequently also 2,3,4,7,8-PCDF and PCB 126 as class 1 carcinogens.
-The mechanism is thought to be mainly promotion, i.e. dioxins can accelerate the formation of tumours caused by other factors, and adversely affect the normal mechanisms for inhibiting tumour growth.
+The mechanism is thought to be mainly promotion; that is, dioxins can accelerate the formation of tumours caused by other factors, and adversely affect the normal mechanisms for inhibiting tumour growth.
 Some researchers have also proposed that dioxin induces cancer progression through a very different mitochondrial pathway.

 As with many toxic endpoints of dioxin, a clear dose–response relationship is difficult to establish.
 After accidental or high occupational exposures there is evidence on human carcinogenicity.
-Increases in cancer have been modest, in fact reaching statistical significance has been difficult even after high accidental or occupational exposures like in Yusho and Yucheng poisonings, Seveso accident, and combined occupational cohorts.
+Increases in cancer have been modest; in fact, reaching statistical significance has been difficult even after high accidental or occupational exposures like in the Yusho and Yucheng poisonings, Seveso accident, and combined occupational cohorts.
 Therefore, controversies on cancer risk at low population levels of dioxins are understandable.
-The problem with IARC evaluations is that they only assess hazard, i.e. carcinogenicity at any dose.
+The problem with IARC evaluations is that they only assess hazard, that is, carcinogenicity at any dose.
 It is likely that there is a practical safe threshold for the non-genotoxic dioxins, and the present population levels do not possess any risk of cancer.
-There is thus some agreement on that cancer risk is taken care of as well, if daily intake limits are set to protect from developmental effects.
+There is thus some agreement that cancer risk is taken care of as well, if daily intake limits are set to protect from developmental effects.
 Among fishermen with high dioxin concentrations in their bodies, cancer deaths were decreased rather than increased.
-All this means that in case of important beneficial food items and breast feeding a thorough benefit/risk analysis is needed before setting limits, in order to avoid increased other risks or lost benefits.
+All this means that, in case of important beneficial food items and breast feeding, a thorough risk-benefit analysis is needed before setting limits, in order to avoid increased other risks or lost benefits.